- Penryn Campus

 - 01326 213730

-Our philosophy is one of flexibility, so you'll shape the curriculum around your own interests, whether in theory, creative practice, or a combination of the two.
-Drawn from the fundamentals of history, theory and criticism, our theoretical strand develops tomorrow's cineastes, cultural commentators, journalists and academics.
-This also underpins our approach to practice.
+You'll shape the curriculum around your own interests.
 The most successful film and television makers are students of their chosen medium, highly knowledgeable of historical legacy and social-political context.
-You'll not only learn how to develop, write, produce, shoot, record, direct and edit well, but why, philosophically and creatively, your ideas are worth being made.
+You'll not only learn how to develop, write, produce, shoot, record, direct and edit, but why, philosophically and creatively, your ideas are worth being made.

 How the course is taught